torvalds/linux/Documentation/admin-guide/nfs/nfs-client.rst

 being documented in RFC1813 (June 1995), and NFSv4 in RFC3530 (April
 2003).

-The Linux NFS client currently supports all the above published versions, and work is in progress on adding support for minor version 1 of the NFSv4 protocol.
+The GNU/Linux NFS client currently supports all the above published versions, and work is in progress on adding support for minor version 1 of the NFSv4 protocol.